khoahocmai/doc-quiz-randomizer/README.md

 - Parses a .docx file to extract questions and multiple-choice answers.
 - Randomizes the order of questions and answer options.
+- Supports filtering questions based on a specified range.
 - Generates a new .docx file (randoms.docx) with:
   - Questions and their shuffled answer choices.
   - An answer summary section at the end (answers displayed in white).